VicWares/pi4j-telegraph/README.md

 ## PROJECT OVERVIEW

-  This demonstration project provides three source files that all perform the exact same functionality.
-Each of the three source files demonstrate different approaches/styles that you can use to utilize the Pi4J libraries to interact with the I/O capabilities of the Raspberry Pi.
+  This demonstration project provides the following source files that all perform the exact same functionality.
+Each of the source examples demonstrate different approaches/styles that you can use to utilize the Pi4J libraries to interact with the I/O capabilities of the Raspberry Pi.

   * **Telegraph** -- This example uses standard and straight-forward/plain-old
   Java code to utilize Pi4J.

-  * **TelegraphUsingDI** -- This example utilizes the new Pi4J annotation framework to perform runtime dependency injection to wire up the I/O interfaces to Pi4J.
+  * **TelegraphUsingAnnotatedDI** (Dependency Injection) -- This example utilizes the
+  new Pi4J annotation framework to perform runtime dependency injection to wire up I/O interfaces to Pi4J.
 This is a very declarative style/approach to using the Pi4J APIs.
+The `@Register` annotation is used to create each IO instance along with a series of additional annotations to configure the I/O instance.

-  * **TelegraphUsingProperties** -- This example also uses standard and straight-forward/plain-old Java code to utilize Pi4J; however, it loads much of the I/O configuration from a properties file opposed to having the configuration hard-coded in your source code.
+  * **TelegraphUsingProperties** -- This example uses standard and straight-forward/plain-old Java code to utilize Pi4J; however, it loads much of the I/O configuration from a properties file opposed to having the configuration hard-coded in your source code.

+  * **TelegraphUsingAutoInjection** -- This example uses an optional Pi4J feature to automatically register and inject I/O instances in the Pi4J Registry from declared I/O configurations defined in properties files.

+  * **TelegraphUsingAnnotatedAI** (Auto Injection) -- This example uses an optional Pi4J feature to automatically register and inject I/O instances in the Pi4J Registry from declared I/O configurations defined in properties files.
+This example also injects the I/O instances into the program via `@Inject` annotations.

   This demonstration will use the following I/O capabilities of the Raspberry Pi: